athenas-lab/aud_vis_correlation_vggsound/README.md

-# Self-supervised audio-visual correlation model
+# Self-supervised audio-visual correlation using contrastive learning

 The code in this repo implements a self-supervised audio-visual correlation